Whether you love or hate Zoom, by now it has become part of our “new normal” and millions of us are using it daily to learn, work and play.

 How to: If you are the host/co-host, mute everyone & then ask them to raise their hand.
 They can do this by going to the bottom of the Zoom screen and pressing raise hand & when they are done can lower it!
 Admins & Co-hosts can then mute/unmute as needed throughout the meeting.

-5) You can have an opinion even if you are on mute!
+5) You can have an opinion even on mute!

 This goes for anyone on mute to be honest, but it feels more important when it’s about you.
 If you are on mute you can still give a reaction of a thumbs up or clap so when things are going well, you can show your happiness too!